})

 How can examining previous events help in securing construction sites?

-Evaluating earlier breaches or thefts on comparable sites helps recognise frequent weaknesses and learn from past incidents, which is crucial for improving security.
+Evaluating earlier breaches or thefts on comparable sites helps recognise frequent weaknesses and learn from past incidents.
+This historical analysis provides actionable intelligence that informs current security planning and helps prevent repeat incidents.

 What should be considered when evaluating the site layout for security?